Senusiyya

-The movement promoted strict adherence to Qur'an and Sunna, without partisanship to the traditional legal schools of thought.
-It also sought a reformation of Sufism, condemning various practices such as seeking help from the dead, sacrificing for them and other rituals which they considered to be superstitions and innovations.
+The Sanusi order or Sanusiyyah (السنوسية) are a Muslim political-religious Sufi order (tariqa) in Libya and North Africa founded in Mecca in 1837 by Muhammad ibn Ali al-Sanusi.

-From 1902 to 1913, the Senussi fought French colonial expansion in the Sahara and the Kingdom of Italy's colonisation of Libya beginning in 1911.
-In World War I, they fought the Senussi Campaign against the British in Egypt and Sudan.
-In 1923, indigenous rebels associated with the Senussi Order organized the Libyan resistance movement against Italian settlement in Libya.
-During World War II, the Senussis provided vital support to the British Eighth Army in North Africa against Nazi German and Fascist Italian forces.
-The Grand Senussi's grandson became King Idris of Libya in 1951.
-In 1969, Idris I was overthrown by a military coup led by Muammar Gaddafi.
-The movement remained active in spite of sustained persecution by Gaddafi's government.
-The Senussi spirit and legacy continue to be prominent in today's Libya, mostly in the east of the country.
+During World War I the Senusi order fought against both Italy and Britain.
+During World War II, the order provided support to the British Eighth Army in North Africa against Nazi and Fascist Italian forces.
+The founder's grandson became King Idris I of Libya in 1951.
+The 1969 Libyan revolution led by Muammar Gaddafi overthrew him, ending the Libyan monarchy.
+The movement remained active despite persecution by Gaddafi's government, and its cultural legacy continues to this day in Libya, centered on Cyrenaica.

+History

 Beginnings: 1787–1859

-The Senussi order has been historically closed to Europeans and outsiders, leading reports of their beliefs and practices to vary immensely.
-Though it is possible to gain some insight from the lives of the Senussi sheikhs further details are difficult to obtain.
+The Sanusi order has been historically closed to Europeans and outsiders, leading reports of their beliefs and practices to vary immensely.
+Though it is possible to gain some insight from the lives of the Sanusi sheikhs further details are difficult to obtain.